-How can we end homelessness in Seattle and King County?
+How we can end homelessness in Seattle and King County

 - It brings together elected officials, suburban city voices, and key community organizations and members to inform policy — and in doing so, ensures accountability to the public